mahoney1/_older_fab-samples-work/commpaper-README.md

 Client applications (CLI based) are used, to perform the transactions.

-Once you’ve set up a basic network, you’ll act as Isabella, an employee of MagnetoCorp, who will issue a commercial paper on its behalf.
-You’ll then switch hats to take the role of Balaji, an employee of DigiBank, who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit.
+It uses the `test-network` (which is part of Fabric Samples).
+You’ll act as Isabella, an employee of MagnetoCorp (Org1), who will issue a commercial paper on its behalf.
+You’ll then switch hats to take the role of Balaji, an employee of DigiBank (Org2), who will buy this commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit or yield.
+Then later, you'll query the ledger - that's it :-)

 ### Overview